What is Causing My Dog's Anxiety?

 • Many toy breeds

-Developing a consistent schedule, controlling social interaction, and creating a predictable environment with low stimuli is the best way to help a dog who is generally anxious.
+Developing a consistent schedule, controlling social interaction, reducing fear triggers, and creating a predictable environment with low stimuli is the best way to help a generally anxious dog.

 Infographic 'How to Help Your Anxious Dog'